dehsgr/homebridge-mobilealerts/README.md

 # homebridge-mobilealerts

-This is a homebridge plugin for several Mobile-Alerts (Technoline) devices.
+This is a homebridge plugin for several Mobile-Alerts (Technoline/Weatherhub) devices.

 ## Installation
 1. Install homebridge using: npm install -g homebridge